 State officials estimate that as many as 300,000 people may be entitled to some form of compensation through the fund.

 As New York’s Excluded Worker Fund is just being announced, there are still some remaining questions about how exactly the program will be implemented.
 More information is expected shortly on issues such as income and employment verification.

 California Was Leading the Way—But More Support is Needed

 In the early stages of the pandemic, California was a leader among states in providing support for undocumented people.
 When the first round of stimulus checks (Economic Impact Payments) left out undocumented residents, California launched a $75 million relief fund.
 Additionally, more recently, there has been a strong push among lawmakers in Sacramento to expand health coverage to low income undocumented immigrants.

 Still, more support is needed to help vulnerable communities get through the COVID-19 public health and economic crisis.
 Many people and families have been hit hard by the virus and the resulting public health restrictions.
 California should consider following New York’s lead on this issue and create a public support program for immigrant workers affected by the pandemic.

-Schedule a Private Initial Consultation With a Los Angeles Immigration Lawyer
+Schedule a Private Initial Consultation With a Immigration Lawyer

-At Goldstein Immigration Lawyers, our California immigrant rights advocates have the legal skills and professional experience that you can rely on.
+At Goldstein Immigration Lawyers, our immigrant rights advocates have the legal skills and professional experience that you can rely on.
 With a long record of successful results for people and families, we handle a full range of immigration law matters.
-Give us a call now or get in touch with us through our website to schedule your fully private consultation.
+Give us a call now to schedule your fully private consultation.
 From our conveniently located LA office, we provide immigration services throughout Southern California.